What Is A Sitemap: How To Create A Sitemap In WordPress Using Rank Math

 Search Engine Optimization

-When Google finds it easy to crawl your website content, it may push you up in the search engine result pages.
 On the other hand, if visitors find it easy to navigate through using sitemaps, they will prefer to come back to your website.
-So you will be getting benefits from both ways.
+So you will benefit from both options.

 Better Crawlability